J-R77-stack/Even-Flow-Yoga/README.md

 # Even Flow Yoga
 Even Flow Yoga is a Yoga studio based in London, England.
 It is intended to help ordinary people become inspired to take up Yoga and Meditation.
-It is intend to supply information about the differnt classes in an easy and straight forward way, so people can book straight away and not feel intimidated by the site or discriptions of the classes.
+It is intend to supply information about the different classes in an easy and straight forward way, so people can book straight away and not feel intimidated by the site or discriptions of the classes.

 <img src="assets/images/Screenshot of responsive sites.png">